The Panthers’ Kawann Short, an EC Central graduate, has played a key role on the line of defense.

 “I’ve seen so much of the love that comes from home.
 It’s sincere and from the heart, ”he said on the phone before the game.
 “East Chicago is not very big.
 It’s only got about 30,000, but they respect people who get out and do things with their lives.

 “And if you do, they’ll be happy to jump on board and support you 100 percent.”

 Short, the 44th overall winner on the 2013 draft, rose from five sacks in the first two seasons to 11 in 2105-16 – a team record for defensive tackles ahead of the NFL championship game.

 But what the students of the game really notice are 11 sacks, 55 tackles and three forced fiddling by a 4-3 interior fitter who is also a violent pass-rusher on the verge.

 Short has gone from being a player who flashed the screen once in-game to a surefire pro bowler.

 “I’m out here right now, doing what I do and trying to help this team win.
 It’s the only thing I can ask or work on, ”said the 6-foot-3, 315-pound short.

-Short has partnered with Athletes for Charity, HealthLinc, and the East Chicago Fire and Police Departments to create academic incentives for youth.
+Short has partnered with Athletes for Charity, HealthLinc, and the East Chicago Fire and Police Departments to create academic incentives for the benefit of the youth.
 He started a youth literacy project to provide books and academic incentives to children who need encouragement about reading and academic achievement.

 “They always come back.
-They have never forgotten their city and that’s what’s so great, ”said Steve Segura, East Chicago Multimedia Director.
+They’ve never forgotten their city and that’s what’s so great, ”said Steve Segura, East Chicago multimedia director.